Glossary

 Shake

-1. A lengthwise grain separation between growth rings, or a break through the rings (radial shake), usually the result of high winds.
+A lengthwise grain separation between growth rings, or a break through the rings (radial shake), usually the result of high winds.
 Among the recognized types and degrees of shakes are: fine, slight, medium, open, cup, round, ring, shell, through, and pith.
-2. Roofing material produced from wood (most often a cedar).
-Shakes have at least one surface with a natural grain-textured split surface.
+Also called windshake.

 Sheathing

-Plywood, waferboard, oriented strand board, or lumber used to close up side walls, floors, or roofs preparatory to the installation of finish materials on the surface.
-The sheathing grades are also commonly used for pallets, crates, and certain industrial products.
+Plywood, waferboard, oriented strand board, or lumber used to close up side walls, floors, or roofs prior to the installation of finish materials on the surface.
+Sheathing grades are also commonly used for pallets, crates, and certain industrial products.

 Sliced